sst/guide/_chapters/create-containers.md

 );
 ```

-This component creates a `Switch` component from the React-Router that renders the first matching route that is defined within it.
+This component uses this `Switch` component from React-Router that renders the first matching route that is defined within it.
 For now we only have a single route, it looks for `/` and renders the `Home` component when matched.
 We are also using the `exact` prop to ensure that it matches the `/` route exactly.
 This is because the path `/` will also match any route that starts with a `/`.

 ### Render the Routes